chenxumiao/chenxumiao.github.io/personalexperiences.md

 ## Researchs

 * Provincial Level
-  * Research on the recognition and segmentation of hemorrhage region in brain CT image, West China Clinical Medical College of Sichuan University
+  * Research on the recognition and segmentation of hemorrhage region in brain CT image of West China Clinical Medical College of Sichuan University
 * School Level
-  *
+  * Research on automatic driving of Jincheng star of Jincheng College of Sichuan University